 In 2016 - only seven years after its creation - the Department was accredited by the Centre national de recherche scientifique (CNRS), the french National Centre for Scientific Research, when it became an "Unité Mixte de Recherche".

-Our students are placing remarkably well: the top graduates from the Master programme who subsequently pursued a PhD were admitted to the most prestigious PhD programmes (Berkeley, Yale, Duke, Northwestern, as well as Sciences Po) and our young doctors have been recruited by top universities in France and around the world (UCLA, Leuven, ENS Paris, HEC Paris, Carlos III, INSEAD, ...)
+Our students are placing remarkably well: the top graduates from the Master programme who subsequently pursued a PhD were admitted to the best PhD programmes (Berkeley, Yale, Duke, Northwestern, as well as Sciences Po) and our young doctors have been recruited by top universities in France and around the world (UCLA, UCL, Oxford, Bocconi, University of Bonn, University of Amsterdam, Leuven, ENS Paris, HEC Paris, Carlos III, INSEAD, ...) as well as research institutions and international organisations.

-Over the years, we have succeeded in attracting a large array of long-term visitors from the most prestigious North-American and European universities.
+Over the years, we have succeeded in attracting a large array of long-term visitors from the most prestigious North-American, European universities and beyond.

 shaping a cutting-edge international scientific community